FirstDataUnion/FIDU/README.md

 Coming Soon: instructions on a local installation.

+## Development Setup

+Once pulling the repo, run the following script before you start work:

+`/scripts/setup_dev.sh`

+this will install all requirements, including dev only tools (linters, formatters etc.), create a virtual env, and set up the precommit hook to run all linters/testers on every commit.

+Linters can be run manually via the command './scripts/lint.sh'

 ## Usage

 Coming Soon: Example guide of firing up browser plugin, setting preferences, collecting some data, and observing it.
 Windows/Unix usage differences.